 on your data to other third-party firms within our industry, such as Banks, Solicitors, Conveyancers, Will Writers, Surveyors, Accountants and other Financial Advisers to assist you with your connected financial products or products not available to us.

 You will be aware of such introductions.
-Our aim is to simply share your personal data for the purpose of
+We aim to simply share your data for the purpose of

 progressing your enquiry.

-Our firm’s aim is to build up a long-term relationship with you to ensure you receive the best possible service from us, which is likely to necessitate us communicating with you at varying times by either telephone, text message, letter, email, social media, or by fax.
+Our firm aims to build up a long-term relationship with you to ensure you receive the best possible service from us, which is likely to necessitate us communicating with you at varying times by either telephone, text message, letter, email, social media, or fax.

 We will contact you to review the products previously organised for you when that product reaches maturity, or some external influence affects the advice previously given where an alternative product may benefit you.

-We will inform you of any developments in relation to those products and/or polices of which we might become aware.
+We will inform you of any developments about those products and/or policies of which we might become aware.